Cocorico84/softdesk/README.md

 # Contributor

-If you have any suggestions to improve the chess manager, you can create an issue.
+If you have any suggestions to improve the project, you can create an issue.